raulh82vlc/raulh82vlc.github.io/about.md

 ## Currently
 - **Remote Senior Staff Software Engineer (Mobile)** from March 2024 onwards.

-	- Creating delightful Customer Experiences (CX) with the best teams at Zendesk.
+	- We create delightful Customer Experiences (CX) with the best teams at Zendesk.
-	- Mobile Apps and Mobile SDKs.
+	- Group Tech Lead for Mobile SDKs: Android, Unity and iOS & Mobile Apps (Support): Android and iOS.
 	- Working on the Android Native Messaging SDK.
-	- Working on Scaling Mobile SDKs.
+	- Working on Scaling Mobile SDKs and Apps.
-	- Staff Plus: Architect archetype.
-	- Mentor.
+	- Architect and Mentor.

 ## Formerly
 - **Remote Staff Software Engineer (Mobile SDKs)** from June 2022 until February 2024.